procitec/qt/qtwebengine/src/3rdparty/gn/docs/reference.md

         would be:
           "-F. -framework UIKit -framework Foo -weak_framework MediaPlayer"

+    swiftmodule_switch [string, optional, link tools only]
+        Valid for: Linker tools except "alink"

+        The string will be prependend to the path to the .swiftmodule files that are embedded in the linker output.

+        If you specified:
+          swiftmodule_swift = "-Wl,-add_ast_path,"
+        then the "{{swiftmodules}}" expansion for
+          [ "obj/foo/Foo.swiftmodule" ]
+        would be
+          "-Wl,-add_ast_path,obj/foo/Foo.swiftmodule"

     outputs  [list of strings with substitutions]
         Valid for: Linker and compiler tools (required)